 Joanne Nerenberg is a dancer and documentary filmmaker who brings a love of movement to her video work.
 In 2000 she co-created move It!, a dance TV show for kids.
 Her film High Street Intersection won several awards, including Best of Festival at the Berkeley Film Festival.
 Her short documentary Body Job, a meditation on physicality in the workplace, won Best Documentary at the MOTION Film Festival.
 Nerenberg currently produces educational video for institutions including the American Museum of Natural History, New York Historical Society and Brooklyn Children’s Museum.
 She teaches dance at Mark Morris Dance Group in Brooklyn.

-Maggie Janik is Presentation Services and Technical Support Specialist in the GSD Computer Resources Group.
+Maggie Janik is the GSD Multimedia Producer.
 She produced a prize-winning short documentary about the MudWorks project of the Loeb Class of 2012.
 Janik graduated from Rhode Island College and previously worked at the Rhode Island Office of Higher Education.
 She is currently working on a MA in Digital Media at the HU Extension School.